 Since Peloton introduced live and on-demand fitness classes to home users, similar products and concepts have followed.
 There are other competitors that sell interactive exercise bikes and treadmills, but what’s most notable is how other in-home fitness devices have assumed the same mindset.

 Look no further than Mirror.
 That’s the name of the startup and the product, and at first glance, it simply looks like a mirror.
 However, take a closer look at the Mirror, and you’ll see that it has an LCD screen that streams fitness classes.
-According to Business Insider, customers use an app to enter in their key health details, connect to the machine using a Bluetooth heart rate monitor, and begin the workout.
+According to Business Insider, customers use an app to enter their key health details, connect to the machine using a Bluetooth heart rate monitor, and begin the workout.

 The Mirror represents a sleek piece of household furniture and a cutting-edge piece of fitness technology all in one.
-When it’s turned off, the item functions like a mirror.
+When it’s turned off, the item functions as a mirror.
 When it’s on, the Mirror has a slight reflective quality so users can monitor their form while working out.
 The instructor is also viewable, of course, on the screen, and the product has a built-in sound system.
 Everything is controlled via the app.

 As you might expect, the draw for Mirror is similar to what Peloton accomplished for indoor cycling.
 “Studio classes are great for high-quality, hands-on training but are often draining on time and budget,” Brynn Putnam, who founded Mirror and was once a professional dancer for the New York City Ballet, told Business Insider.
 “We’re creating a personalized experience with the best trainers and classes around the world, so anyone can enjoy the benefits of a workout, whenever and wherever they want.”

 The “Peloton approach” to fitness extends to virtually any other area of fitness.
 Other companies are offering subscriptions for consumers to work out.
-Some offer general fitness classes, others specialize in niches like high-intensity interval training, yoga, strength training, martial arts, and so on.
+Some offer general fitness classes, while others specialize in niches like high-intensity interval training, yoga, strength training, martial arts, and so on.
 There are even companies that focus on providing a workout for the mind, so to speak, with meditation studios offering live group meditation classes.
-As TechCrunch described of one company, it’s “Peloton for meditation.”
+As TechCrunch described one company, it’s “Peloton for meditation.”

 Wearable Technology: Targeting Consumers and Athletes